PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 # Course Expectations

-This is an immersive, hands-on educational experience that mimics and prepares you for the on-the-job learning you will _have to do_ as a top professional software developer.
+This is an immersive, hands-on educational experience that mimics and prepares you for the on-the-job learning you will _have to do continually_ as a top professional software developer.

 The class is for motivated, independent learners who are looking for structure, guidance, and access to professional expertise.